IIIF/api/source/presentation/4.0/model.md

 ### Selectors
 {: #Selectors}

 The Web Annotation Data Model defines several Selectors, which describe how to find a specific segment of that resource to be used.
-As noted, the nature of Selectors are dependent on the type of resources that they select out of, and the methods needed for those descriptions will vary.
+As noted, the nature of a Selector is dependent on the type of resource that they select out of, and the methods needed for those descriptions will vary.
 The Selectors from the Web Annotation Data Model and other sources _MAY_ be used within the IIIF Data Model, including any not listed here.
 This specification defines several additional Selector classes for use.

 #### FragmentSelector
 {: #FragmentSelector}